maxandmax/CSharpGame/README.md

-# Distance_game
+# Cube_madness

-with learning C# syntax was created this simple app.
+for learning a C# language i was created this simple game app it's not require a extended libraries or .Net frameworks, just click & play

-it is not a professional project, just study project in school no more!
+Ofcause it's not professional project just a study project!